 Things to think about

-• Do you have audience profiles which are shared across teams?
+• Do you have audience profiles which are used in planning across all teams in the organisation?

-• How widely is audience insight used in your communications planning?
+• How widely is audience insight used in your planning?

 Insight: five levels of maturity